Marc477/Zenterac/README.md

 player.volume = 1.0;
 ```

-**Use multiSegments.** Player will load multiple video at the same time.
+**Use multiSegments.** Player will use multiple buffers to store loaded videos.
 Uses more memory and CPU but makes transitions shorter.
 Default: true except safari and IOS
 ```
 player.useMultiSegment = true;
 ```